 PFDs and paddleboarding

 The Personal Flotation Device (PFD) is a vital component of general maritime safety, and absolutely number one on the importance list for most boating situations, including most other paddlecraft.
-However, the situation is slightly different for stand up paddleboarding environment, as we shall explain…
+And as the video above clearly shows, wearing a PFD does not need to be an intrusive experience!
+However, the relationship between PFDs and paddleboarding is slightly different to most other watersports.
+Read on for the full story…

-There are four main reasons for PFDs in the context of stand-up paddleboarding.
+There are four main reasons for wearing a PFD while stand-up paddleboarding.

 - As support (literally and figuratively) for non swimmers, weak swimmers and anyone else who is not comfortable in the water